stujampur/xpmgla.github.io/_posts/2016-01-18-first-post.md

 sharing of best practice.
 The sessions will, however, be malleable to the needs of the group as we move forward.

-Our introductory session will take place on 29th of January.
+Our introductory session will take place on 5th of February 2016.
 It will involve some informal introductions, and a chance to start work on your individual or group project.
 We will also be going for a drink afterwards at The Curler's Rest (we will probably continue this tradition after each session).